2016–17 OHL season: 2017 OHL Priority Selection

 On April 8, 2017, the OHL conducted the 2017 Ontario Hockey League Priority Selection.
 The Barrie Colts held the first overall pick in the draft, and selected Ryan Suzuki from the London Jr. Knights of the MHAO.
 Suzuki was awarded the Jack Ferguson Award, awarded to the top pick in the draft.

 Below are the players who were selected in the first round of the 2017 Ontario Hockey League Priority Selection.

 2017 NHL Entry Draft

-On June 23-24, 2017, the National Hockey League conducted the 2017 NHL Entry Draft held at the United Center in Chicago, Illinois.
-In total, 42 players from the Ontario Hockey League were selected in the draft.
-Owen Tippett of the Mississauga Steelheads was the first player from the OHL to be selected, as he was taken with the tenth overall pick by the Florida Panthers.
+On June 23–24, 2017, the National Hockey League conducted the 2017 NHL Entry Draft held at the United Center in Chicago, Illinois.
+In total, 42 players from the OHL were selected in the draft.
+Owen Tippett of the Mississauga Steelheads was the first player from the OHL to be selected, taken tenth overall by the Florida Panthers.

 Below are the players selected from OHL teams at the NHL Entry Draft.